zanozik/cdnjs/README.md

 [![Github Downloads][downloads-github]][link-github]
 [![Software License][ico-license]](LICENSE)

-CDNjs asset manager helps you to install, update, manage and test CDNjs assets in your Laravel app.
-It uses Blade directive to include an appropriate asset in your template, by an alias you define.
+CDNjs Asset Manager helps you install, update, manage and test CDNjs assets in your Laravel app.
+It uses custom helper `cdnjs()` and Blade directive (depreciated!) to include appropriate assets in your template by an alias you define.
 All assets are stored in database and cached on the first request indefinitely.

 Front-end of the manager lets you add, edit, update and test assets, fetching them directly from CDNjs.
-You can also set up a scheduler to check for (and even update to) new version of the asset, according to version mask you define.
+You can also set up a scheduler to automatically check for (and even update to) new version of the asset, according to version mask you define.

 ## Examples